 Impact on Biodiversity

-POPs ultimately accumulate in waterways and oceans through runoff.
-They are carried over long distances over the globe affecting areas where these chemicals are not used.
 A scientific study in 2016 found that POPs are still a threat to marine life due to bioaccumulation.
-The WHO report lists the affects POPs can have on wildlife by persisting for centuries unchanged (pg.
-3).
-These affect the immune, enzyme and reproductive systems, and cause tumors in mammals, reptiles, fish and birds.
-Some changes seen are thinning of bird egg shells, and population decline in seals, snails, and alligators (pg.
-8 & 9).
+The WHO report lists the affects POPs can have on wildlife by persisting for centuries unchanged.
+These affect the immune, enzyme and reproductive systems, and cause tumors in mammals, reptiles, fish, and birds.
+Some changes seen include, the thinning of bird egg shells and a population decline in seals, snails and alligators.

 Damaging Effects to the Land

 When land pollution is severe, it damages the soil.
-This leads to loss of fertility and means that native plants may fail to grow there, robbing the ecosystem of a food source for animals.
+This leads to a loss in minerals and beneficial microorganisms, impacting soil fertility.
+This means native plants may fail to grow in these areas, robbing the ecosystem of a food source for animals.

 Ecosystems may also be upset by pollution when the soil fails to sustain native plants, but can still support other vegetation.
-Invasive weeds that choke off the remaining sources of native vegetation can spring up in areas that have been weakened by pollution.
-These invasive weeds can initially arrive on site as part of waste, according to the University of Florida.
+Invasive weeds that choke off the remaining sources of native vegetation can spring up in areas weakened by pollution.
+According to a report from the University of Florida, invasive weeds are often introduced into areas as part of yard or construction waste dumping.

 Loss of Fertility

-A Food and Agriculture Organization of the United Nations document on soil biodiversity (FAO soil biodiversity document) points out excessive use of chemical fertilizers and pesticides kills beneficial soil microorganisms, reducing their biodiversity with devastating consequences for soil health.
-Microorganisms are necessary for a couple of things that contribute to the fertility of soil.
+The Food and Agriculture Organization (FOA) of the United Nations points out the excessive use of chemical fertilizers and pesticides kills beneficial soil microorganisms, reducing their biodiversity with devastating consequences for soil health.
+Microorganisms are necessary for a couple of things that contribute to the fertility of soil that include:

-- Nutrient cycling - Converting nutrients into forms that can be readily used by crops is done by microorganisms.
+- Microorganisms are responsible for nutrient cycling that converts nutrients into forms that can be used by crops.

-Sometimes, pollution can damage the soil to the point that vegetation no longer grows.
-This may lead to erosion of the soil.
-This is especially common in agricultural fields, according to the Union of Concerned Scientists.
+Sometimes, pollution can damage the soil to the point that vegetation can no longer grow in the contaminated area.
+This may lead to soil erosion.
+According to the Union of Concerned Scientists, soil erosion is common in agricultural fields.

-Chemical fertilizers and pesticides kill microorganisms necessary to degrade organic matter that improve soil structure.
-In the section 'Organics soak up water,' an FAO document on erosion explains that "nearly all soils containing little or no organic matter are very susceptible to erosion."
-Organic matter helps to absorb and store water, and binds them together into larger aggregates.
+Chemical fertilizers and pesticides kill microorganisms that are necessary to break down organic matter that improves soil structure.
+The FAO document on erosion explains that "nearly all soils containing little or no organic matter are very susceptible to erosion."

-Land pollution can be caused by contact with contaminated areas, through polluted water ways, or acid rain created from air pollution.
-This pollution can spread in the other direction so that polluted land has a negative impact on surrounding environments.
+Land pollution can be caused by contaminated areas, through polluted waterways, or acid rain created from air pollution.
+This pollution can spread and have a negative impact on surrounding environments.

 Health Risk to People